cyberinferno/InfernoEmu/README.md

 --------------------------------------------
 1. Create a new character
 2. Delete a character
-3. Actually making character enter into the map its currently
+3. Actually making character enter into the map its currently in

 Thanks getdeepz (https://www.facebook.com/DipakRNayak) for his invaluable help in packet structures and example codes!